sagefy/sagefy/stories.md

 - [ ] As a contributor to improve Sagefy I want to propose a new entity.
 - [ ] As a contributor to improve Sagefy I want to propose changes to an existing entity.
 - [ ] As a contributor to help improve Sagefy I want to vote a on proposal.
+- [ ] As a contributor to improve Sagefy I want to flag an entity for removal.

 ### 4) Learn